webmaaster/coffee-and-cake/README.md

 # coffee-and-cake
-Coding with Vertex Academy!
+It's just for practice and Coding with Vertex Academy!
 Practice, practice and practice